YousefMohamedSalah/Todo-App-v1.0/README.md

 In the project directory, you can run:

+### `npm install`

+To make sure that all libraries in the app

 ### `npm start`

-Runs the app in the development mode.\
+It runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\